 The Kaleidoscope, the College yearbook, was first published in 1893 by Dandridge Spotswood, Class of 1893, as a permanent record of the life & history of this community.
 The Kaleidoscope ceased publciation in 20111.

 The Hampden-Sydney Tiger, Hampden-Sydney's bi-weekly student newspaper, records significant events, publishes items of interest, promotes improvement of the College, and welcomes the expression of responsible student opinion.
 The Tiger is editorially and financially independent.
 It is funded by advertising, subscriptions, and its endowment.

 Editorial review of the Tiger may be exercised by the the Board of Publications.
 Letters to the Editor are welcome.
 Contact the Tiger at firstname.lastname@example.org.

-WWHS-FM is a non-commercial educational radio station, owned by the College and operated by its students.
-Operating from the historic Carriage House, the station broadcasts at 10 watts, reaching the Hampden-Sydney campus and central Prince Edward County 24 hours a day.
+Tiger Radio is a non-commercial educational radio station operated by istudents.
+Operating from the historic Carriage House, the station webcasts 24 hours a day.
 DJs are free to play any type of music (alternative/progressive rock is emphasized), and a variety of specialty shows, including political discussion, Caribbean music, local rock, and in-studio house mix, broadcast weekly.

 Students may apply for shows at the beginning of each semester; slots are assigned on the basis of experience, on-air ability, format, and professionalism.
 Interested students are encouraged to contact the Program Director.